learn-co-curriculum/angular-what-is-a-directive-readme/README.md

 ## Overview

 You might not have noticed, but we've used directives already in our previous labs.
-Directives are essential to learning Angular, so hold in tight!
+Directives are essential to learning Angular, so hold on tight!

 ## Objectives